FRESH AND UPDATED CONTENT & FORMAT FOR 2016!

 (Examples of Paul Harris' work)

-SEMINAR 2: HOW TO TELL STORIES THROUGH YOUR PHOTOGRAPHY
+SEMINAR 3: TELLING STORIES THROUGH YOUR PHOTOGRAPHY

 Successful travel photography is about telling stories, but how do you make your photographs appeal to a wider audience than just your family and friends?
 This workshop provides ideas and inspiration to help you create a narrative in a single photo, a sequence of images, or within a complete photo story.
+Keith Wilson goes through the nuts and bolts of telling a story through your images, whether landscapes, people or other types of subject

 Keith Wilson - Keith is one of the UK's leading editors of photography magazines and books.
 He is the founder and editor of Wild Planet Photo Magazine, the author of two books on travel photography, and the award-winning former editor of Amateur Photographer and Outdoor Photography magazines.
+Keith is a much sought after editor of fine art photography books, working with some of the UK’s leading professionals.
+He is also the author of two books on travel photography and is a Fellow of the Royal Geographical Society, contributing a monthly photography column to the society’s magazine, Geographical.

-(Examples of Angela Nicholson's work)
+(Examples of Paul Goldsteins' work)

 So if you want to get the low-down from some of the best people in the business, come and join us!
 We anticipate the places to fill quickly, so make sure you book your place early to avoid disappointment.